 - Don't hang up until the operator has all the information they need.

-- If possible wait outside at a prearranged meeting point or in a prominent location for fire services to arrive to assist them to locate the fire.
+- If possible, wait outside at a prearranged meeting point or in a prominent location.
+This will assist the Fire Services when arriving to quickly locate the fire.

-- If you make a triple zero (000) call whilst travelling on a Motorway or on a rural road, know the direction you are travelling and the last exit or town you passed through to assist services to correctly locate the incident.
+- If you make a Triple Zero (000) call whilst travelling on a Motorway or on a rural road, know the direction you are travelling and the last exit or town you passed through to assist services to correctly locate the incident.
 NOTE: do not make phone calls while driving unless Pull over on

 Contacting emergency services for people who are deaf or hard of hearing

-There are six ways to contact emergency services via the National Relay Service for people who are deaf or hard of hearing.
+There are many ways to contact emergency services via the National Relay Service for people who are deaf or hard of hearing.